thoughtbot/ios-on-rails/book/iOS/posting_with_the_event_view_controller.md

 ### Creating a Custom Cell

 We just implemented posting a pre-made event to our API, but what we really want is to post an event based on user input.
-So, we need to create some custom cells for our HUMEventViewController.
+So we need to create some custom cells for our HUMEventViewController.

 Create a new subclass of UITableViewCell called HUMTextFieldCell.
 Define a property called `textField` in the header file.
 We'll also want to define a static string that we can use as this cell's reuse identifier.